 In the Lafayette region, Black households comprise a greater share of households residing in all categories of publicly supported housing than they do of all households.
-They also comprise a greater share of households residing in Public Housing, Project-Based Section 8, and HCVassisted units, but not Other Multifamily housing, than they do of income-eligible households.
+They also comprise a greater share of households residing in Public Housing, Project-Based Section 8, and HCV-assisted units, but not Other Multifamily housing, than they do of income-eligible households.
 White households comprise a smaller share of households residing in Public Housing, Project-Based Section 8, and HCV-assisted units than they do of both income-eligible households and of all households.
 They comprise a larger share of households residing in Other Multifamily housing than they do of income-eligible households, but not of all households.
-Hispanic households comprise a similar share of households residing in Public Housing and Project-Based Section 8 to their proportion of both income-eligible households residing in Other Multifamily housing and HCVassisted units.
+Hispanic households comprise a similar share of households residing in Public Housing and Project-Based Section 8 to their proportion of both income-eligible households and all households.
+They comprise a disproportionately small share of households residing in Other Multifamily housing and HCV-assisted units.
 Asian or Pacific Islander households are underrepresented in all categories of publicly supported housing.